 Behind the congenial face of every human being lies the cumbersome burden of great expectation.
 For within the dreamscape of our creative imagination is a vision of the future, a pleasant rendering of how things will, or ought, to be.
-We expect success over failure, wealth over poverty, love over rejection, and good vanquishing evil.
-Yet, the more we expect from life the more we fall prey to the cyclic rhythms of hope and despair as we notice the expanding gap between what we expect from life and what we actually get.
-A kind of mental exhaustion known as neurasthenia precipitates in those who see the unlimited potential in themselves, in humanity, and all the world has to offer but who are too stubborn to accept the limits of what’s realistically possible.
+We expect success over failure, wealth over poverty, love over rejection, and good vanquishing evil, and yet, the more we expect from life the more we fall prey to the cyclic rhythms of hope and despair as we notice the expanding gap between what we expect from life and what we actually get.
+A kind of mental exhaustion, known as neurasthenia, precipitates in those who see the unlimited potential in themselves, in humanity, and in all the world has to offer but who are too stubborn to accept the limits of what’s realistically possible.

 Once known as a weakening of the nerves, neurasthenia has been more recently defined as that anxious feeling about living, about always yielding to obligation yet feeling restless, like you’re missing out on something.
 Never before have we had access to so much information on, and knowledge of, the people, places, and things that compose the orchestra of life.
-We look out our windows, turn on the television, or browse the internet and are overwhelmed with a world of endless horizons, of vibrant and pulsating notes all echoing down the corridors of our conscious mind as a chorus of things we wish to all do.
+We look out our windows, turn on the television, or browse Instagram and are overwhelmed with a world of endless horizons, of vibrant and pulsating notes all echoing down the corridors of our conscious mind as a chorus of things we all wish to indulge.

 So we must choose our recreations wisely.
-We must choose the things that would most benefit our self, the most important person in the world.
+We must choose the things that bring the greatest benefit to our self, the most important person in the world.
 Of all the things we can choose to do, the first choice is rather obvious.
 Choose to be educated.

 Starting Off On The Right Foot

-Ken Robinson, a prominent educationalist, has given several TED Talks over the past decade on school systems and ways to get the best out of people.
-He believes in structural changes in education that focus on cultivating creativity and nurturing the many types of intelligence.
+Ken Robinson, a prominent educationalist, has given several TED Talks over the past decade regarding our educational system and ways to get the best out of people.
+He believes in structural changes are needed in education to focus on cultivating creativity and nurturing the many types of intelligence.
 In a TED Talk titled Changing Education Paradigms he described schools as being organized like assembly lines.
 Ringing bells, lessons compartmentalized into different subjects, children being educated in batches based solely on their manufacture date, and that all students learn from the same blueprint of standardized curricula are evidence of an academic factory farm where we’ve been educated to become good workers rather than creative or independent thinkers.

-At the onset of every great discovery is the motivation to know, to satisfy our unending curiosity through understanding.
-The ultimate goal of education is, or in the most rational sense should be, to have its young people leave school with a worldly curiosity to know things.
-To build a childlike inclination for knowledge and critical thinking through the methods of inquiry and reason.
-To awaken the psychological powers of productive thought.
-To teach the virtue of asking questions, and not poor questions either.
+At the onset of every great discovery is the motivation to know and to satisfy our unending curiosity for understanding.
+The ultimate goal of education is, or in the most rational sense should be, to have its young people leave school with a worldly curiosity to know things, to build a childlike inclination for knowledge and critical thinking through the methods of inquiry and reason, to awaken the psychological powers of productive thought, to teach the virtue of asking questions, and not poor questions either.
 A momentary pause to think clearly and ask the right things can make all the difference in a world where profiteering from misinformation has become the baseline standard.

-Being educated, instead of just “having” an education, demands a cultural change — maybe that’s asking too much.
-People want convenient solutions to their difficult problems; just tell me the answer so I can fill in the multiple-choice circle!
-But if we could somehow change the cultural stigmas that plague what being educated really means, then we have potential for becoming something even greater.
+Being educated, instead of just “having” an education, demands a radical cultural change.
+But maybe that’s asking too much.
+People want easy or convenient solutions to their difficult problems; just tell me the answer so I can fill in the multiple-choice circle!
+But if we could somehow change the cultural stigmas that plague what being educated really means then we open the floodgates for becoming something even greater.

 A Springboard To Jump From